-\begin{proof} The second equality follows from Lemma~\mref{lem:comid}.
+\begin{proof} The second equality follows from Lemma~\ref{lem:comid}.
 It is sufficient to prove the first equality for basis elements $F\in \rfs$ by induction on $n:= |V(F)|$.
-If $n=0$, then $F=\etree$ and $F_{|I_k} = \etree_{|I_k} = 0$ by Eq.~(\mref{eq:efoz}).
-It follows from Eq.~(\mref{eq:dele}) that
+If $n=0$, then $F=\etree$ and $F_{|I_k} = \etree_{|I_k} = 0$ by Eq.~(\ref{eq:efoz}).
+It follows from Eq.~(\ref{eq:dele}) that

 Assume that the result holds for $n<m$ for a $m\geq 1$ and consider the case of $n=m$.
 In this case, we use induction on breadth $\bre(F)$.
 Since $F\in \rfs$ with $|V(F)| = n\geq 1$, we have $F\neq \etree$ and $\bre(F)\geq 1$.
 If $\bre(F) =1$, we have two cases to consider.